 Australia Day under a beach umbrella

 The text of Prime Minister William McMahon's speech was released on 25 January, the day before Australia Day.
 Aboriginal activists in Redfern, a suburb of Sydney, heard the speech on the radio.
-They understood that it rejected the idea of an Aboriginal title to land and decided on action.
+The realisation that it rejected the idea of an Aboriginal title to land galvanised them to take action.

 With the support of the Communist Party of Australia, four young Aboriginal men - Billy Craigie, Tony Coorey, Michael Anderson and Bert Williams - travelled from Sydney to Canberra.
 By the end of Australia Day they were seated on the lawns facing Parliament House under a beach umbrella with a sign that read 'Aboriginal Embassy'.
 Michael Anderson told the press, 'The land was taken from us by force ...
 We shouldn't have to lease it ...
 Our spiritual beliefs are connected with the land'.
 [1]